oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 4. KEDA for dynamic auto-scaling based on AI/ML workload metrics rather than infrastructure metrics

 **How can I run an inference benchmarking script?**
-For inference benchmarking, we recommend deploying a vLLM recipe with OCI AI Blueprints and then using LLMPerf to run benchmarking using the endpoint.
+For inference benchmarking, we recommend deploying a vLLM blueprint with OCI AI Blueprints and then using LLMPerf to run benchmarking using the endpoint.
 Reach out to us if you are interested in more details.

-**What is the full list of recipes available?**
+**What is the full list of blueprints available?**
-All recipes available are available [here](docs/sample_recipes/README.md).
-Recipes are customizable to fit your needs, view [recipe configuration info](docs/api_documentation/README.md) for more information on recipe configuration.
-If you are interested in additional recipes, please contact us.
+All blueprints available are available [here](docs/sample_blueprints/README.md).
+Blueprints are customizable to fit your needs, view [blueprint configuration info](docs/api_documentation/README.md) for more information on blueprint configuration.
+If you are interested in additional blueprints, please contact us.

 **How can I view the deployment logs to see if something is wrong?**
 You can use kubectl to view the pod logs.